20 April 2023

 The main features of a terminal automation system

-As terminal operation numbers continue to increase, industries are seeking ways of improving productivity and efficiency to meet customer needs.
-Today’s terminals are expected to handle increased volume, larger vessels, and greater capacity.
+As terminal operation numbers continue to increase, industries are seeking ways of improving productivity and efficiency to meet Customers' needs.
+Today’s terminals handle increased volumes and greater capacity.
 That’s why terminal operators need automated processes in order to stay competitive and profitable.

-A terminal automation device must have some main characteristics to be reliable and ensure control in sensitive sectors such as oil & gas.
-Below, you will find some primary features our solutions include:
+A terminal automation device must have some main characteristics to be reliable and ensure control in key sectors such as oil & gas.
+Some primary features are:

 • Loading authorizations and safety